The Effect of Foreground Galaxies on the Estimation of the Hubble Constant from Type Ia Supernovae: The synthetic dataset

-where $\bar{d}_A$ is the angular diameter distance to a source under the assumption of a Friedmann–Lemaître–Robertson–Walker (FLRW) metric, and $d_A$ is the measured angular diameter distance.
-The convergence parameter describes whether a source is magnified ($\kappa >0$) or demagnified ($\kappa <0$) due to gravitational lensing.
-We find that the average convergence for blocked SNe above $z=1$ is $\langle \kappa_{\text{blocked}} \rangle = 1 \times 10^{-2}$, compared to $\langle \kappa_{\text{visible}} \rangle = -9 \times 10^{-4}$ for visible SNe.
-As shown in Figure \ref{fig:blocking_kappa_dist}, the distribution of $\kappa$ is more skewed toward positive values for blocked sources, indicating that they are, on average, more magnified than their visible counterparts.
+where $\bar{d}_A$ is the angular diameter distance to a source under the assumption of a Friedmann–Lemaître–Robertson–Walker (FLRW) metric, and $d_A$ is the measured angular diameter distance that we computed by ray tracing along each specific line of sight.
+The convergence parameter describes whether a source is magnified ($\kappa >0$) or demagnified ($\kappa <0$) by gravitational lensing.
+The average convergence for blocked SNe above $z=1$ is $\langle \kappa_{\text{blocked}} \rangle = 1 \times 10^{-2}$, compared to $\langle \kappa_{\text{visible}} \rangle = -9 \times 10^{-4}$ for visible SNe.
+As shown in Figure \ref{fig:blocking_kappa_dist}, the distribution of $\kappa$ is more skewed towards positive values for blocked sources, indicating that they are more magnified than their visible counterparts on average.

-To illustrate this point further, Figure \ref{fig:blocking_vs_kappa} presents the percentage of SNe Ia that are blocked in our synthetic catalogue as a function of $\kappa$.
-We see that the fraction of blocked SNe increases with $\kappa$, indicating that strongly magnified sources have a significantly higher probability of being obstructed.
+To illustrate this point further, Figure \ref{fig:blocking_vs_kappa} presents the percentage of SNe Ia that were blocked in our synthetic catalogue as a function of $\kappa$.
+The fraction of blocked SNe increases with $\kappa$, indicating that strongly magnified sources have a significantly higher probability of being obstructed.
 This trend is explained by the fact that SNe blocked by a foreground galaxy tend to lie along over-dense lines of sight.
 As a consequence of magnification, their distances tend to be underestimated ($d_L^{\text{obs}} < \bar{d}_L$).
-Additionally, because the fraction of blocked SNe Ia varies with redshift, these sources are not randomly distributed on the Hubble diagram.
+Additionally, because the fraction of blocked SNe Ia varies with redshift, these sources are not randomly distributed in the Hubble diagram.
 We assess whether this selection bias introduced by SN blocking affects our estimation of $H_0$ in Section \ref{sec:total_blocking}.